 Las Vegas police are conducting a criminal investigation into the handling of $90,000 worth of Southwest Airlines gift cards secretly purchased by the Las Vegas Convention and Visitors Authority, the Review-Journal has learned.

-Detectives with the police department’s criminal intelligence section showed up on June 28 at the office of Ed Finger, the convention authority’s chief financial officer, and left with records related to an audit that found the agency misused the airline cards, informed sources said.
+Detectives from the Metropolitan Police Department’s criminal intelligence section showed up June 28 at the office of Ed Finger, the convention authority’s chief financial officer, and left with records related to an audit that found that the agency had misused the airline cards, informed sources said.

 Police are looking at possible theft and embezzlement charges, one of the sources said.

 “It’s bothersome, but when the law gets involved, you want to do the right thing,” Clark County Commissioner Lawrence Weekly, who chairs the authority’s board, said Monday.
 “We’re just making sure that everybody answers whatever questions that need to be answered.”

 Bill Noonan, who chairs the board’s audit committee, said the panel viewed the audit as a serious matter.